World's 50 best foods

 One more reason to visit Thailand.

 Emphatically the king of curries, and perhaps the king of all foods.
-Spicy, coconutty, sweet and savory, its combination of flavors has more personality than a Thai election.
+Spicy, coconutty, sweet and savory.
 Even the packet sauce you buy from the supermarket can make the most delinquent of cooks look like a Michelin potential.
 Thankfully, someone invented rice, with which diners can mop up the last drizzles of curry sauce.
 "The Land of Smiles" isn't just a marketing catch-line.
 It's a result of being born in a land where the world's most delicious food is sold on nearly every street corner.

 Editor's note: This article was previously published in 2011.
 It was reformatted, updated and republished in 2017.